auralous/auralous/README.md

 Running `yarn build` will create an optimized production build of your application.
 To also analyzing build size set the env variable `ANALYZE=true`.

-## Deployment

-`stereo-web` cannot be self-hosted at the moment.
-However, if you are interested, I'm happy to implement a OAuth2.0-like system (available for free too if possible!) to do so. `stereo-api` cannot be open sourced now due to having a lot of moving pieces, but I hope to be able to do that soon in the future.

 ## Contribution

 See [CONTRIBUTING.md](CONTRIBUTING.md).